samfinard/hw4/README.md

 This implementation is found in similarity.java

 **How to Run**
-Open runner.java and change filePath to the filepath of the document you want to classify.
+Open runner.java and in the main method change test_document_path to the filepath of the document you want to classify, and change stopword_path to the filepath of stopwords.txt on you computer.
 Change k and the distance metric to whatever you want.